DCebola/Blockchain-Project-CSD2021/README.md

 **[DEPLOY]**

+(Note!
+ECDSA does not work with private transaction.)

 To deploy the proxies, replicas and redis containers to a custom network use **deploy <n_proxies> <n_faults> [-tls <key_type>]**

 Ex.1 To deploy a system that can tolerate 1 fault, uses TLS with ECDSA and creates 5 proxies